The Truth About Fluoride: Is It Safe for Kids?

 Mother and daughter brushing teeth together

 Fluoride is a naturally occurring mineral, an ion of fluorine found worldwide in water, soil, and rocks.
 The natural level of fluoride in your water source depends on the amount of fluoride in your local environment.
 It’s higher in some places and lower in others.
+Some parents may wonder, is fluoride bad for kids, especially when public policies start shifting.
+But dental experts continue to support its benefits when used correctly.

 To maximize the benefit and avoid any undesired side effects, it’s important to know how fluoride works and how much of it you and your children should have.